Sharrisii/TAZ_optional_usb_stick/README.md

 * copy over a file with useful links, as well as a few readme's from the USB stick to TAZ
 * use feh as a screensaver, displaying images in the /images: folder in a slideshow
 * have a space to store emails, images, spreadsheets, documents, portable games

+(!)= this function is currently disabled, to enable simply remove the # in the code